 I guess you could say they’re “mixed up” magic bars, but trust me, it’s got texture and character in all of the right places.

-These squares are naturally gluten-free with an oatmeal and pecan base.
+These squares are naturally gluten-free with an oatmeal and almond flour base.

 A sweet and sticky refined sugar-free date and maple syrup paste hold the bars together.